umer936/datetimepicker.js/README.md

   - Can they be inlined to save space?
 - Add to CDN
   - cdnjs, jsdeliver, etc.
-- Minify and host a `/dist` folder
+- ~~Minify and host a `/dist` folder~~
+  - Add a build step to automate the minification
+- Unit tests or any kind of testing

 ### Bugs and Issues